Andres0945/sakila-sql-case-study/README.md

 Stores & Staff (store, staff)

 ❓ Business Questions & Insights

-1. How many films exist in the catalog and how many per category?
+1. How many films exist per category?

 📄 [Query](sql/01_films_by_category.sql)
  | 📊 [Results](results/01_films_by_category.csv)

 Insight: The store offers films in all 16 categories.
-Some categories (e.g., Sports, Action) dominate the catalog, which could create oversupply compared to less-represented genres.
+Some categories (e.g., Sports, Foreign) dominate the catalog, which could create oversupply compared to less-represented genres.